jdavidrcamacho/Gedi/README.md

  How to install?
  The easy way is using pip: $ pip install Gedi

- Current version is Gedi 0.1.1
+ Current version is Gedi 0.1.3, yes I've jumped 0.1.2 because I forgot to proper uploaded it to pypi

  What other packages are needed to work?
  It's necessary to have numpy, scipy, matplotlib, inspect.